viralkansarav/weather-app/README.md

 Create a pull request to merge your changes into the main project.

 License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - Veeral Kansara